 3) If you have a Discover card, you might be able to score a free $10 item from Kohl’s.
 Details here

 4) I don’t post on flight deals often, but if you haven’t yet made summer travel plans, check out this Southwest Airlines sale running through June 23rd.

 5) Top hotel promotions for June 2016 via Loyalty Lobby.
 Self-explanatory.

 6) DoC reader has found a working link for Wells Fargo Propel card.
 You will probably need an existing relationship with Wells Fargo, but there may still be an option to apply in-branch.
 I got this bonus two years ago, but it did involve some serious hassle, like faxing tax returns.
 Still, I got $500 out of the card, so it was worth it.
 Check out the post as well as comments, and decide for yourself.
 If you received this bonus in the past and it’s been at least 16 months, you can try to get it again, though no guarantees.

 7) You might be able to get an offer of 40K+25K points on Amex Premier Rewards Gold if you use VPN trick or incognito browser.
 Be aware, you will have to pay the annual fee of $195 next year in order to receive the full bonus.
-If you’ve never had an American Express card, check this CardMatch tool (my affiliate link) to see if you can get an offer of 50K points after spending $1,000 in 3 months, first annual fee waived.
+If you’ve never had an American Express card, check CardMatch tool to see if you can get an offer of 50K points after spending $1,000 in 3 months, first annual fee waived.

 Which sign-up bonus is a better deal?
 It really depends.
 Amex Gold comes with $100/per calendar year benefit toward reimbursement of airline fees, similar to Amex Platinum.
 So, assuming you keep the card till 2018, you can potentially get the credit three times.
 Even if you pay $195 annual fee, you’ll still come out ahead.